 If you are successful with your insurance claim, your settlement from the insurance company may provide some immediate relief from your damages, but it may not cover all of your losses.
 Therefore, you would need to proceed with a personal injury claim against the driver who caused your damages in this situation.

-Q: What State Had the Most Fatal Car Accidents in 2020?
+What State Had the Most Fatal Car Accidents in 2022?

-A: Texas reported 3,305 fatal accidents in 2020, followed by California with 3,259 and Florida with 2,915.
-Fatal accident rates increased across the country from 2020 to 2021, and many analysts predict an even sharper increase to become apparent between 2021 and 2022.
-While Colorado reported a much lower fatal accident rate for 2020 compared to these states, it is essential to remember that Colorado has a much smaller population and less traffic than the leading states for fatal accidents.
+Texas reported 3,305 fatal accidents in 2022, followed by California with 3,259 and Florida with 2,915.
+Fatal accident rates increased across the country from 2022 to 2023, and many analysts predict an even sharper increase to become apparent between 2023 and 2024.
+While Colorado reported a much lower fatal accident rate for 2022 compared to these states, it is essential to remember that Colorado has a much smaller population and less traffic than the leading states for fatal accidents.

 Car accidents can happen unexpectedly, and if your recent accident occurred due to another party’s negligence, the Law Firm of Jeremy Rosenthal could help you hold them accountable.
 Contact us today and schedule a consultation to learn more about the legal services we offer in Colorado.